GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 Preconditions for a project import:

+* The version of the source Gerrit server is 2.11 or newer.
 * The parent project of the imported project must already exist in the target Gerrit server.
 * User accounts must exist in the target Gerrit server unless auth type